 Holly Pond is a tiny town located in the state of Alabama.
-With a population of 853 people and just one neighborhood, Holly Pond is the 310th largest community in Alabama.
+With a population of 860 people and just one neighborhood, Holly Pond is the 310th largest community in Alabama.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.77% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.65% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Holly Pond has relatively fewer families with younger children, and/or college students.
 Combined, this makes Holly Pond a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Holly Pond in 2022 was $21,714, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $86,856 for a family of four.
+The per capita income in Holly Pond in 2022 was $23,242, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $92,968 for a family of four.
 However, Holly Pond contains both very wealthy and poor people as well.

 The people who call Holly Pond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holly Pond residents report their race to be White, followed by Native American.
-Important ancestries of people in Holly Pond include Irish, English, German, European, and Italian.
+Important ancestries of people in Holly Pond include English, German, Irish, European, and Italian.

 The most common language spoken in Holly Pond is English.
 Other important languages spoken here include Italian and Native American languages.